Manohar Raju

 Manohar Raju is an American attorney who has served as Public Defender of San Francisco since 2019.
-Appointed by Mayor London Breed to replace the late Jeff Adachi, Raju previously served as Deputy Public Defender, and managed the office's Felony Division.
+Appointed by Mayor London Breed to replace the late Jeff Adachi, Manohar "Mano" Raju previously served as Deputy Public Defender, and managed the office's Felony Division.

 Raju has been described as a supporter of criminal justice reform and decarceral policies.

 Early life and education

-Raju was born in Wilmington, Delaware to parents from Allinagaram, Tamil Nadu.
+Raju was born in Wilmington, Delaware to parents from Allinagaram, Tamil Nadu, India.
 His father, Palanichamy Pillai Raj, was an engineer, and his mother, Dhanam, worked in skincare.
 Raju was raised in Pittsburgh, Pennsylvania and Boston, Massachusetts.

 Raju attended Columbia University, where he received his undergraduate degree.
 While at Columbia, he was a research assistant for Kendall Thomas, who Raju described as "one of the founding scholars of Critical Race Theory."
 He later attended the University of California, Berkeley, where he received his J.D. and a master's degree in South Asian Studies.